Zouhairgurtaoui/assetFlow/README .md

 1. **Access the application**: Open `http://localhost:5173` in your browser

 2. **Register the first admin user**:
-   - Use the registration form
+   - Use the Script in backend directory `python3 create_admin.py`
-   - Select "Admin" as the role
-   - Use a strong password

 3. **Login** with your admin credentials